The Dreaming City: Plot

-Elric, emperor of Melniboné, returns to the dreaming city of Imrryr where he plans to slay his cousin, Yyrkoon, and reclaim his love Cymoril with an armada of mercenary ships.
+Various warrior leaders await a meeting with Elric of Melniboné, as they plan to raid the powerful city of Imrryr, "The Dreaming City".
+Following his arrival, he travels alone to Imrryr early, meeting an old friend named Tanglebones who brings him to his lover Cymoril, who has been forcibly put asleep by his treacherous cousin Yyrkoon for some years.
+Yyrkoon, who illegitimately holds the throne of Melniboné in Elric's place, arrives with soldiers, who Elric defeats with help from the evil god Arioch before fleeing.

+Soon after, Elric leads the rest of the warriors and their thousand ships towards Imrryr.
 After the mercenaries lay waste to Melniboné's outer defenses, Elric guides his fleet through a secret maze of caves to reach the civilization within.
-As the fighting continues, Elric steals away to meet Cymoril at a hidden spot among the city's towers but finds her imprisoned by Yyrkoon, who attacks him with a powerful spell.
-Elric battles his cousin with the soul-devouring, rune-forged sword Stormbringer and defeats him but kills Cymoril by accident.
+As the fighting continues, Elric steals away to meet Cymoril at a hidden spot among the city's towers, but finds Tanglebones dying and Cymoril imprisoned by Yyrkoon, who attacks him with a powerful spell.
+Elric battles his cousin with the soul-devouring, runesword Stormbringer, Yyrkoon wielding its sister sword Mournblade.
+Elric fatally wounds Yyrkoon, but the latter grabs Cymoril and throws her onto Stormbringer before Elric can react, resuling in Elric killing her, shortly before Yyrkoon succumbs to his wounds.

 Ruined by grief, Elric flees the smoldering ruins of Melniboné with the remainder of his mercenary fleet, whose strength is depleted by the attack and subsequent looting of the city's riches.
-The fleet is surprised by the warships of Melniboné and the dragons which had been roused by the attack.
+They are surprised by the fleet of the golden barges of Imrryr and the dragon-riding Dragon Masters.
 Elric calls upon the black magic passed down to him by his ancestors to aid their escape, but the pursuers move swiftly to overtake the mercenaries.
 Unable to summon enough strength to save all the ships, Elric saves only himself and his crewmen, speeding away on the winds of elemental forces.

 When his ship comes within sight of a harbor, Elric tries to break his bond with Stormbringer by hurling it into the ocean.
-The magic blade hovers above the water, and Elric jumps from the ship to reclaim it, fearing his albino weakness will overcome him without Stormbringer's power.
-He swims to shore alone, while his crew curses him for being traitor and coward.
+The magic blade gets stuck in the water as if it were timber, and Elric jumps from the ship to reclaim it, fearing his albino weakness will overcome him without Stormbringer's power.
+He swims to shore alone, while his crew curses him for being a traitor and coward.